Copy-on-write: In virtual memory management

 Copy-on-write can be implemented efficiently using the page table by marking certain pages of memory as read-only and keeping a count of the number of references to the page.
 When data is written to these pages, the operating-system kernel intercepts the write attempt and allocates a new physical page, initialized with the copy-on-write data, although the allocation can be skipped if there is only one reference.
 The kernel then updates the page table with the new (writable) page, decrements the number of references, and performs the write.
 The new allocation ensures that a change in the memory of one process is not visible in another's.

-The copy-on-write technique can be extended to support efficient memory allocation by having a page of physical memory filled with zeros.
+The copy-on-write technique can be extended to support efficient memory allocation by keeping one page of physical memory filled with zeros.
 When the memory is allocated, all the pages returned refer to the page of zeros and are all marked copy-on-write.
 This way, physical memory is not allocated for the process until data is written, allowing processes to reserve more virtual memory than physical memory and use memory sparsely, at the risk of running out of virtual address space.
 The combined algorithm is similar to demand paging.

 Copy-on-write pages are also used in the Linux kernel's same-page merging feature.

 In software

-COW is also used in library, application and system code.
+COW is also used in library, application, and system code.